TrudAX/denistrunin-blog/src/posts/performance-d365batch/index.md

 ﻿---
-title: "D365FO batch job errors and how they may affect the performance"
+title: "Batch Job errors in D365FO: How they can ruin the performance and how to fix them"
 date: "2023-05-13T22:12:03.284Z"
 tags: ["Performance"]
 path: "/performance-d365batch"